-Legendary OBU men's basketball coach Bob Bass will be one of four men inducted into the Oklahoma Sports Hall of Fame August 18.
-Bass, while coaching at OBU
+Legendary Oklahoma Baptist University men's basketball coach Bob Bass will be one of four men inducted into the Oklahoma Sports Hall of Fame this summer.

-The 1950 OBU graduate will be joined by Langston football and basketball coach Caesar "Zip" Gayles, Oklahoma State wrestling great Jack VanBebber, and major league pitcher Eddie Fisher for the 2008 induction ceremonies at the National Cowboy and Western Heritage Museum.
+Langston football and basketball coach Caesar "Zip" Gayles, Oklahoma State wrestling great Jack VanBebber, and major league pitcher Eddie Fisher join Bass as 2008 inductees at ceremonies on Aug.
+18 at the National Cowboy & Western Heritage Museum.

-The Hall of Fame's Honors Committee selected the four from a list of more than 140 nominees.
+The Hall of Fame's Honors Committee selected the four from a list of over 140 nominees.

 In 1952, Bass was named head coach at OBU, where he would spend the next 15 years.
 His teams posted a record of 275-143 (.659), won six conference titles and made six trips to the NAIA Tournament.
 The Bison won the NAIA Championship in 1966 and Bass was named NAIA Coach of the Year.

-When he joined the Hornets, Bass brought more than three decades of professional basketball experience with him, including 20 years with San Antonio.
-Bass served the Spurs in a variety of capacities, including five seasons as head coach, compiling a 144-108 record and leading the team to the playoffs four times.
-Bass also made his mark during his 18 years in the team's front office, where he was responsible for the acquisition of several Spurs legends, including Robertson and Robinson.
+When he joined the Hornets in 1995, Bass brought more than three decades of professional basketball experience with him, including twenty years with the San Antonio Spurs (in both the ABA and NBA).
+Bass served the Spurs in a variety of capacities, including five seasons as head coach (1974-76, 1979-80, 1983-84 and 1991-92), where he compiled a 144-108 (.571) record and led the team to the playoffs four times.
+In addition to his duties on the sidelines, Bass made his mark during his 18 years in the Spurs' front office, where he was responsible for the acquisition of Spurs legends Willie Anderson, Sean Elliott, Avery Johnson, John Lucas, Johnny Moore, Robertson and Robinson.
 He was named NBA Executive of the Year for the 1989-90 season after the Spurs posted a franchise-best 56-26 record.

 Prior to his time with the Spurs, Bass spent six years in the ABA.
 He spent two seasons each as head coach of the Denver Rockets (1967-68) and Miami Floridians (1970-72) and one season as head coach of the Memphis Tams (1972-73).
 In addition, Bass spent the 1973-74 season as the ABA's director of officials.